Thayaht: Biography

-The following year, he participated in the "IV Esposizione Triennale Internazionale delle Arti Decorative ed Industriali Moderne" in Monza, exposing furniture and items made of taiattite.
-Meanwhile, he was invited at the "XII Biennale Internazionale d'Arte" of Venice, where he exhibited six sculptures in the futurist room.
+In 1930 he participated in the "IV Esposizione Triennale Internazionale delle Arti Decorative ed Industriali Moderne" in Monza, exposing furniture and items made of taiattite.
+Meanwhile, at the "XII Biennale Internazionale d'Arte" of Venice, he exhibited six sculptures in the futurist room.
 He also took part in the "Mostra Internazionale dell'Orafo" where he presented a showcase with jewelry in taiattite.

 In 1931, he was invited to the "Ist Quadriennal of National Art in Rome", where he exposed his first aerosculpture, "Victory of the Air".
 Then, he organized along with Marasco, the "Futurist Exhibition of Painting, Sculpture, Aeropainting, Decorative Arts, Architecture" at the Art Gallery of Florence for the Tuscan Futurist group and joined the "First Aeropainting Exhibition" along with the likes of Balla, Ballelica, Benedetta, Diulgheroff, Dottori, Fillia, Prampolini, Somenzi and Tato, organized by the Gallery "La camerata degli Artisti" in Rome.
 On April 10 of that year, he replied on the newspaper of Genova "Indice" to an article of Ezra Pound about futurist sculpture, where the artist claimed that there is a chance to represent an object in a plane in three dimensions thanks to a new technique, described as "Traiettiva".

 In 1932, he joined the exhibition "Enrico Prampolini et les Aeropeintres Futuristes Italiens" at the Galerie de la Renaissance in Paris.
-In May of 1932, he exposed his sculpture "The Diving" at the "XVIII Biennale di Venezia".
+In May of 1932, he showed his sculpture "The Diving" at the "XVIII Biennale di Venezia".
 His first monography was published in Florence and presented by Marinetti, Antonio Maraini and Fortunato Bellonzi.
 At last, along with his brother RAM, he elaborated in 1932 the "Manifesto per la trasformazione dell’abbigliamento maschile".

 In the following years, he participated in the "Biennale di Venezia" in 1934 and then in 1936.